nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

        Expected: No project is edited.
 An error message is shown as no fields to edit were provided.
 An error is logged in the console.

     1. Test case: `editpj 0`<br>
-       Expected: No contact is edited.
+       Expected: No project is edited.
 An error message is shown as an invalid index was given.
 An error is logged in the console.

     1. Other incorrect edit commands to try: `editpj`, `editpj Project Alpha`<br>
-       Expected: No contact is edited.
+       Expected: No project is edited.
 An error message is shown as an invalid command was given.